Myrtle Beach International Airport: Facilities

 The airport covers 3795 acre at an elevation of 25 ft.
 Its single runway, 18/36, is 9503 ft long and 150 ft wide.
 The airport entrance is on Harrelson Boulevard.

 The Terminal Building is named for Myrtle Beach's first mayor, Dr. Wilford Leroy Harrelson, who served from March 1938 to December 1939 and again from January 1942 to December 1943.
 The city bought land for the airport during his first term, and the terminal was named in his honor.

 MYR has a helipad primarily used by charter tour companies at the base of runway 36.

-In the year ending April 30, 2023, the airport had 149,968 aircraft operations, average 411 per day: 55% air taxi, 22% airline, 18% general aviation, and 5% military.
-54 aircraft were then based at the airport: 42 single-engine, 5 multi-engine, 1 jet, and 6 helicopter.

 The airport had an air cargo building at the entrance of the airport; the building has closed and is mainly used by airport maintenance for storage.